-Housed in a pre-war colonial building along the waterfront, the Labuan Museum provides a detailed insight into the culture and history of the island.
+Housed in a pre-war colonial building, Labuan Museum provides a detailed insight into the culture and history of the island.

 The top floor showcases the cultures and traditions of the island’s main communities, namely the Brunei-Malays, Kadazan-Dusuns, Indians, Sikhs, Kadayans and Chinese.

-Overlooking Labuan Museum is the History Square.
-Over here, four Flame of the Forest trees stand on the four corners of the square.
-These trees were planted by the Malay, Chinese, Indian and European communities in 1953 to mark the coronation of Queen Elizabeth II.
+Just across from Labuan Museum is History Square, where four Flame of the Forest (Butea monosperma) trees stand on each of the square’s corners.
+The trees were planted by the Malay, Chinese, Indian and European communities in 1953 to mark the coronation of Queen Elizabeth II.

 There are also several plaques in History Square commemorating important events throughout Labuan’s history, such as the: